MJOLNIRPackage/MJOLNIR/docs/Tutorials/Advanced/ConstantEnergy.rst

    fig.savefig('figure0.png',format='png')

-Making use of the possibility to provide a custom color map allows for using transparency when plotting.
+Making use of the possibility to provide a custom colour map allows for using transparency when plotting.
 This is shown above where the cmap is created from the "coolwarm" base map and transparency is added as the fourth value taking values from 0 to 1, where 0 is fully transparent and 1 is solid.
-Playing around with the onset of transparency and the vmin/vmax limites allows the differentiation between signal and background for data sets with good signal to noice.
+Playing around with the onset of transparency and the vmin/vmax limits allows the differentiation between signal and background for data sets with good signal to noise.

 .. figure:: ConstantEnergy3D.png
   :width: 50%